vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 We describe a method below for this use of stale data, balancing the competing needs of resiliency and freshness.

+This document updates the definition of TTL from {{!RFC1035}}, to make it clear that data can  be kept in the cache beyond the TTL expiry and used for responses when a refreshed answer is not readily available.
+The concept is described in
+{{!RFC1034}} and further clarified in {{!RFC2181}}.

 # Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",